valery1707/koog/docs/docs/functional-agents.md

 optionally calls tools, and produces a final output.
 It can perform a single LLM call, process multiple LLM calls in sequence, or loop based on user input, as well as LLM and tool outputs.

 !!! tip
-    - If you already have a simple [single-run agent](single-run-agents.md) as your first MVP, but run into task-specific limitations, use a functional agent to prototype custom logic.
+    - If you already have a [basic agent](basic-agents.md) as your first MVP, but run into task-specific limitations, use a functional agent to prototype custom logic.
 You can implement custom control flows in plain Kotlin while still using most Koog features, including history compression and automatic state management.
     - For production-grade needs, refactor your functional agent into a [complex workflow agent](complex-workflow-agents.md) with strategy graphs.
 This provides persistence with controllable rollbacks for fault-tolerance and advanced OpenTelemetry tracing with nested graph events.

 This page guides you through the steps necessary to create a minimal functional agent and extend it with tools.